Book an appointment using SetMore

 I mentioned word of mouth in the prior paragraph, and I believe this is the best place to start.
 If you have friends or family who has had to go through family law cases, I suggest you contact these folks to see who they recommend.
 Maybe they did not have a great experience with their attorney, but the opposing attorney impressed them.
 That is a recommendation that you will want to inquire into.

-An old saying is that people with experiences are not at the mercy of people with opinions.
-It is those people, the ones with life experiences, that you will want to look to during this time for guidance and help in finding an attorney.
-Many people (really, most people) have an opinion about the law and lawyers in general.
 That is all good and well, but it makes for a lousy resource when it comes to having to hire an attorney for your case.
 Look to those who have been in your shoes before.
 Hiring an attorney is not just about finding the most inexpensive one and going with them.
 This is a family law case.
 The people and things closest to you are going to be involved in your case, and you want a trust level that is very high with the person you ultimately select to represent you and your interests.

-Go with people whose job it is to help you.
+Go with people whose job it is to help you

 Doctors, religious leaders, or business people are also interested in helping you lead your best life.
 While these folks are not in a position to represent you in your divorce, they are in a position to know you well and to be able to advise on selecting a reasonable attorney.
 The other nice thing about people like this is that they likely stand to benefit in no way based on their having recommended a family law attorney to you.
 As a result, you can feel like their advice is free from any self-interest on their part.